poojachikkaraddi/College-ERP/README.md

 student- 'samarth'
 teacher- 'trisila'

-You can access the django admin page at http://127.0.0.1:8000/admin and login with username 'admin' and the above password.

 Also a new admin user can be created using

 python manage.py createsuperuser

 Users
 New students and teachers can be added through the admin page.
 A new user needs to be created for each.

 The admin page is used to modify all tables such as Students, Teachers, Departments, Courses, Classes etc.

-For more details regarding the system and features please refer the reports included.

-Update (29/11/2020)
-Added method to reset attendance time range in Django Admin page.
+Added method to reset attendance time range in Django Admin page. alt_text

-alt_text

-This is present in Django Admin -> Attendance (http://127.0.0.1:8000/admin/info/attendanceclass/).
 Start Date: Start Date of Attendance period
 End Date: End Date of Attendance period